2011 NBA playoffs: (1) Chicago Bulls vs. (2) Miami Heat

 This was the sixth playoff meeting between these two teams, with the Bulls winning four of the first five meetings.

-Going into the series, Chicago had swept Miami in the regular season.
-The Bulls took Game 1 by blowing out the Heat 103-82.
-However, Miami won the next four consecutive games to win the series 4-1.
-In Game 5, Miami came back from a 12-point deficit with only three minutes left in the fourth quarter to win the game 83-80.
+Chicago swept Miami in the regular season en route to the league's best record and also blew out the Heat in Game 1 of the conference finals, 103–82.
+However, Miami advanced to the NBA Finals by capturing the next four games.
+In Game 5, the Heat erased a 12-point deficit with three minutes remaining to eliminate the Bulls, 83–80.

-This series marked the first time the Bulls lost more than two consecutive games in the entire season.
+This series marked the only time all season that the Bulls lost more than two consecutive games.